This FAQ has been recently updated.

 Classes and Critiquing

 Students critique 3–4 submissions each day, 5 days a week Monday–Friday.
-At the start of the workshop, each student signs up for a regular day each week to submit their story by 9 pm.
-It will be distributed on paper and electronically at the end of the following day’s class.
-The rest of the class prepares two-minute verbal critiques by 9am the day after that.
+At the start of the workshop, each student signs up for a regular day each week to submit their story.
+It will be distributed on paper and/or electronically at the end of the following day’s class.
+The rest of the class prepares brief (90–120-second) verbal critiques by 9 am the day after that.
 (For example, submissions turned in Monday evening by 9 pm are distributed Tuesday at the end of class and critiqued on Wednesday).
 Sunday nights involve a short house meeting and a brief introduction to that week’s instructor.

 Critiques take about 45 minutes per piece.
-There is usually a 5–10 minute break halfway through class, though you can leave to use the restroom when needed.
-The instructor sometimes gives a short lecture or assigned reading.
+In virtual workshops, we take 10-minute screen breaks every hour.
+During virtual classes, students are expected to mute their mics when not actively speaking to avoid disruption.
+We prefer that students keep their cameras on while actively discussing a story, but students may turn cameras off when needed at their discretion.
+In person, there are usually a couple 5–10 minute breaks throughout the class, though you can leave to use the restroom or get up and stretch whenever needed.
+The instructor sometimes gives a short lecture or assigns readings to the class.
 The first week may have a different format, depending on the instructor (such as multiple short assignments, or readings).

 Snacks, water, coffee, tea, soda, etc. are allowed in the classroom.
 We ask students to keep phones on silent and to use laptops only if needed while giving or receiving a critique.
 Instructors have leeway to make changes to classroom policy, unless a student has requested an accommodation.